FAQs

 A: The Pilibos Middle School Athletics program offers track & field, volleyball, basketball, soccer, table tennis, and chess.
 Athletes participate in competitions and tournaments with other schools through KAHAM tournaments and the Valley Christian Athletic League.
 You can find more information here.

-Q: Do students go on class trips?
+Q: Do Scholars go on class trips?

-A: Yes, our 6th-8th grade students participate in trips and retreats as a class to further their learning, strengthen their bonds with their classmates, and provide opportunities otherwise not available in a classroom environment.
+A: Yes, our 6th-8th grade Scholars participate in trips and retreats as a class to further their learning, strengthen their bonds with their classmates, and provide opportunities otherwise not available in a classroom environment.

 - 6th Grade: Sacramento/Fresno Trip